diffix/reference/docs/distinct pre-processing.md

 Which, when used as input for the `count(value)` aggregate, might consider both Felix and Paul extreme contributors (with 2 values each as opposed to 1 for Sebastian) and a required flattening of 2.

-The overall flattening of 2 is therefore used as it exceeds the flattening of 1 resulting from processing the data based on `email`.
+We use an overall flattening of 2 taken from aggregating based on `first_name` as it exceeds the flattening of 1 resulting from aggregating based on `email`.
+Additionally, if this is the top-level anonymizing aggregator, we would add noise proportional to the top-group average reported by the `count(value)` processing done based on the `first_name` AID.